We place a strong emphasis on ensuring our students are not only qualified for work but are equipped for life.

 The four British Values are:

 - The Rule of Law

 - Mutual Respect and Tolerance of Those with Different Faiths and Those without Faith

 - Individual Liberty

 The booklets contain details of the coverage of these values across the curriculum at North Liverpool Academy.
-British Values are embedded within the curriculum and also taught explicitly through the separate subject of i-lead [Lifelong Education and Development].
+British Values are embedded within the curriculum and also taught explicitly through the PSAT form programme.

 Each year, when the curriculum is reviewed, this booklet is updated to reflect any changes.

 “Pupils’ spiritual, moral, social and cultural development is good.
 Diversity is recognised and celebrated.
 Fundamental British values are taught well.”